thalescm/travis-w-android-and-gradle/README.md

 travis-w-android-and-gradle
 ===========================

-Configuring an Eclipse Wizard generated project to work with Travis building and generating releases with gradle.
+Configuring an Eclipse Wizard generated project to be hosted on Travis, building and generating releases with gradle.